jdohertydev/blast-off/README.md

 ### Press any button to continue

-Again, in the spirit of the arcade feel, the classic “press any button to continue” text is achieved by importing a library called ‘getch’ and calling ‘pause’.
+Again, in the spirit of the arcade feel, the classic “press any button to continue” text is achieved by importing a library called 'getch' and calling 'pause'.

 IMAGE